Tim Besley: Career

 Department of Economics at LSE (1995-1997).
 He was a Professor of Economics and Political Science (1997-2007), followed by named professorships: as Kuwait Professor of Economics and Political Science (2007-2011), School Professor of Economics and Political Science (2012-ongoing), and W. Arthur Lewis Professor of Development Economics (2015-ongoing).

 Besley served as the deputy director (1997-2000) and director (2000-2011) of the Suntory-Toyota International Centres for Economics and Related Disciplines (STICERD), being succeeded by Oriana Bandiera in 2012.
 He has been a member of the Steering Group for the International Growth Centre (IGC), a co-chair of the LSE Growth Commission and an academic director of IGC's Commission on State Fragility, Growth and Development.

 Besley is a research fellow of the Centre for Economic Policy Research, and a former member of the Institutions, Organizations and Growth Programme of the Canadian Institute for Advanced Research (CIFAR).
 He is a past research fellow of the Institute for Fiscal Studies and was a member of the committee for the Mirrlees Review of the tax system.
 He was a member of the National Infrastructure Commission (NIC).
 When the NIC was superseded by the National Infrastructure and Service Transformation Authority (NISTA) in April 2025, Besley was appointed to the NISTA Council of Expert Advisors.

 Besley served on the Bank of England's Monetary Policy Committee from September 2006 to August 2009.
 On the international level, Besley has served as a consultant to the World Bank and to the European Bank for Reconstruction and Development.
 In June 2021, he was appointed to the World Bank–International Monetary Fund High-Level Advisory Group (HLAG) on Sustainable and Inclusive Recovery and Growth, co-chaired by Mari Pangestu, Ceyla Pazarbasioglu, and Nicholas Stern.

 Research

 Besley's research deals primarily with development economics, public economics and political economy, often with a policy focus.
 He studies economic policy formation in developed and emerging market economies.
-He has been a major influence in the development of "New Keynesian" macroeconomics and in bringing the study of political economy back into mainstream economics.
+He has been a major influence in bringing the study of political economy back into mainstream economics.

 Besley was the 2010 president of the European Economic Association.
 From 2014 to 2017, he served as president of the International Economic Association.
 In 2018, he was president of the Econometric Society.

 From 1999–2004 he was a co-editor of American Economic Review – the first person to serve in this position not based at a US university.
 As of 2025, he became a co-editor of the Annual Review of Economics.